 A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
 In other words, the larger the downtown population, the smaller the impact.

-In 2019, the population in Pitman's downtown was estimated to be 240, compared to the average of 165 for all downtowns and 326 for the least impacted downtowns.
+In 2019, the population of Darby's downtown was estimated to be 79, which is lower than the averages of 165 for all downtowns and 326 for the least impacted downtowns.

 Retail Mix: